-Once the Santa Rosa Pharmacy Technician laboratory is established, the program can expand to either the Roseland or Petaluma campus and offer courses there.
-The current goal is build the Pharmacy Technician laboratory in Santa Rosa to standardize the program.
+Once the Santa Rosa Pharmacy Technician program is established and gains more faculty, the program can expand to either the Roseland or Petaluma campus and offer courses there.
+The current goal is to build the Pharmacy Technician laboratory in Santa Rosa to standardize the program with a dedicated space for lab instruction.

-• If the program/unit has a pattern or trend of declining or unstable enrollments over the past four years, what adjustment of course scheduling has the program implemented to address this?
+If the program/unit has a pattern or trend of declining or unstable enrollments over the past four years, what adjustment of course scheduling has the program implemented to address this?
 (For example, changing times of day, block scheduling, online offerings, short courses, adjusting frequency and number of sections, open entry-open exit classes, or rotation plans.)